wisamb/KeystrokeDynamics/README.md

 <i>mean.total.time ~ H.period + UD.period.t + H.t + UD.t.i + H.i + UD.i.e + H.e + UD.e.five + H.five + UD.five.Shift.r + H.Shift.r + UD.Shift.r.o + H.o + UD.o.a + H.a + UD.a.n + UD.n.l + H.l + UD.l.Return + H.Return </i>

-Running this algorithm, MSE is slightly reduced (0.0236) as predicted by the feature analysis above.
+Running this algorithm reduces MSE slightly reduced (MSE=0.0236).

 ### Testing for Interactions

-From the 20 most important variables, we explore the idea that interactions may exist when typing sequential keys, resulting in an additional 18 variables.
+From the 20 most important variables, we explore the idea that interactions may exist when typing keys that appear sequentially in the password, resulting in an additional 18 variables.
 The formula including these interactions becomes:

 <i>mean.total.time ~ H.period + UD.period.t + H.t + UD.t.i + H.i + UD.i.e + H.e + UD.e.five + H.five + UD.five.Shift.r + H.Shift.r + UD.Shift.r.o + H.o + UD.o.a + H.a + UD.a.n + UD.n.l + H.l + UD.l.Return + H.Return + H.period:UD.period.t + UD.period.t:H.t + H.t:UD.t.i + UD.t.i:H.i + H.i:UD.i.e + UD.i.e:H.e + H.e:UD.e.five + UD.e.five:H.five + H.five:UD.five.Shift.r + UD.five.Shift.r:H.Shift.r + H.Shift.r:UD.Shift.r.o + UD.Shift.r.o:H.o + H.o:UD.o.a + UD.o.a:H.a + H.a:UD.a.n + UD.n.l:H.l + H.l:UD.l.Return + UD.l.Return:H.Return</i>

-We find including these interaction terms does not improve the model’s MSE (MSE=0.0236).
-With no apparent benefit, these interaction terms should not be used when running the algorithm.
+Including these interaction terms does not improve the model’s MSE (MSE=0.0236), and with no apparent benefit, these interaction terms should not be included.

 ### Conclusion

-We used the data from Killourhy and Maxion and focused on typing speed, namely the speed to type the total passcode.
-We determined that typing speed does in fact decrease across sessions, implying that typing dynamics in general change as users become accustomed to typing a password.
+Using the data from Killourhy and Maxion, we determined that typing speed does in fact decrease across sessions, implying that typing dynamics in general change as users become accustomed to typing a password.
 In particular, users become faster at transitioning between letter keys and a non-letter keys (i.e., numbers, period, or return keys).
 Recognizing this pattern, and potentially others, can lend itself to enhanced authentication methods as someone who is not accustomed to typing the password, i.e. a hacker, would show slower patterns.

 In addition, it would be necessary to investigate how these patterns might change based on age, sex, profession, and possibly many other factors.
-Some of this type of information may be collected from users voluntarily offering them, via memberships or clubs for example, while other information might be more difficult to collect, such as injury to an individual’s hand.
+Some of this type of information may be collected from users voluntarily, while other information might be more difficult to collect, such as injury to an individual’s hand.
 No matter how the information is collected, any enhanced authentication methods would need to reliably factor in this information.

 ### References